Huespal/react-storybook/README.md

 #### Bonus

-1. Configuration of styled-components and Storybook.
+1. Add styled-components package to your project.
+2. Add Storybook to your project and configure it for your purposes.

 ## License